 We know that broadcast traffic doesn’t pass through routers.
 However, a computer searches for DHCP by broadcasting over the network segment for an IP address request.
-Since this traffic does not pass through routers, it cannot obtain an address if it cannot find a DHCP in the same segment.

-How to Setup DHCP Relay Agent
+How to Set Up a DHCP Relay Agent on a Router with Packet Tracer

 Step 1